IADBproject/diagnosenet/README.md

 ## DiagnoseNET Cross-Platform Library ##
 DiagnoseNET is extending TensorFLow library to characterize the deep learning tasks and improve the balance between accuracy and energy-efficient performance.

+It is composed as: one module for write the DNN models integrated with a module to parallel and distributed training over diferent platforms;
+a second model for data and resource manager, one model for energy-monitoring and other model to collect all the experiments to analyze them as shown in the next schema.

+1. A multi-platform training DNN model: This module integrates a data and resource manager for training the DNN model, over: CPU-GPU desktop machines, on multi-GPU nodes or in the embedded computation cluster of Jetson TX2.

+2. An energy-monitoring tool for workload characterization: This module deploys an energy monitor to collect the energy consumption metrics while the DNN model is executed on the target platform for analyzing the balance between accuracy and energy consumption.

 <p align="center"><img width="80%" src="docs/img/diagnosenet_cross-platform_library.png" /></p>